BigIan1969/polari/chapter04.md

 2. What does "Are you trolling down the bungery for swift bevie?" mean?

-A. Are you coming down the pub for a pint?
+A. Are you coming down the pub for a quick pint?

 B. Do you want to grab some food?